Soil contamination: United Kingdom

 Generic guidance commonly used in the United Kingdom are the Soil Guideline Values published by the Department for Environment, Food and Rural Affairs (DEFRA) and the Environment Agency.
 These are screening values that demonstrate the minimal acceptable level of a substance.
 Above this there can be no assurances in terms of significant risk of harm to human health.
 These have been derived using the Contaminated Land Exposure Assessment Model (CLEA UK).
 Certain input parameters such as Health Criteria Values, age and land use are fed into CLEA UK to obtain a probabilistic output.

-Guidance by the Inter Departmental Committee for the Redevelopment of Contaminated Land (ICRCL) has been formally withdrawn by DEFRA, for use as a prescriptive document to determine the potential need for remediation or further assessment.
+Guidance by the Inter Departmental Committee for the Redevelopment of Contaminated Land (ICRCL) has been formally withdrawn in 2002 by the DEFRA, for use as a prescriptive document to determine the potential need for remediation or further assessment.

-The CLEA model published by DEFRA and the Environment Agency (EA) in March 2002 sets a framework for the appropriate assessment of risks to human health from contaminated land, as required by Part IIA of the Environmental Protection Act 1990.
+The CLEA model published by DEFRA and the Environment Agency (EA) in March 2002, updated in September 2009, sets a framework for the appropriate assessment of risks to human health from contaminated land, as required by Part IIA of the Environmental Protection Act 1990.
 As part of this framework, generic Soil Guideline Values (SGVs) have currently been derived for ten contaminants to be used as "intervention values".
-These values should not be considered as remedial targets but values above which further detailed assessment should be considered; see Dutch standards.
+These values should not be considered as remedial targets but values above which further detailed assessment should be considered.